weibeld-personalisation/settings-windows-terminal/README.md

 ## Install

-1. In Windows Terminal, go to _Settings > Open JSON file_
+1. Go to _Settings > Open JSON file_ in Windows Terminal
-1. Overwrite the content of the settings file that opens with the content of [`settings.json`](settings.json) in this repository
+1. Overwrite the entire content of the settings JSON file that opens with the content of [`settings.json`](settings.json)
 1. Save the settings file and restart Windows Terminal

 ## Features

-The custom settings differ from the default settings mainly in the following points:
+The custom settings differ from the default settings as follows:

-1. Does only include the default _Windows PowerShell_ and _Command Prompt_ profiles
+1. Does only include the _Windows PowerShell_ and _Command Prompt_ profiles (other default profiles are removed)
-1. Does only include the custom [_iTerm2 Default_](https://github.com/weibeld/iTerm2-Color-Schemes/blob/master/windowsterminal/iTerm2%20Default.json) colour scheme
+1. Adds the [_iTerm2 Default_](https://github.com/weibeld/iTerm2-Color-Schemes/blob/master/windowsterminal/iTerm2%20Default.json) colour scheme
 1. Has _Automatically copy selection to clipboard_ enabled
-1. Sets the following profile defaults:
+1. Sets the following profile defaults (i.e. settings that will be applied to all profiles):
    1. _Starting directory_ is `%USERPROFILE%/Desktop`
    1. _Color scheme_ is _iTerm2 Defaults_
    1. _Font face_ is _Cascadia Mono_